ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 likely suffice for most of your needs.

 However, there may be situations where you need to interact with the tracer more directly.
-This could be for example because you need to implement an assertion that is not covered by the provided assertions, or because you want to use the tracer as a more fine-grained event synchronisation tool.
+This could be, for example, because you need to implement an assertion that is not covered by the provided assertions, or because you want to use the tracer as a more fine-grained event synchronisation tool.
 To do this, we propose two methods of interacting with the tracer: